 This career services resource provides an overview of the Handshake Premium Employer offering!
-Note - This information pertains to the current offering in summer 2019.
-Details below will be updated in the future.

 What is Handshake Premium Employer offering?

 Handshake’s Employer Premium offering includes three primary services that augment employers’ recruiting strategy: 1) enhanced branding, 2) advanced analytics, and 3) additional sourcing capabilities.

 Enhanced Branding on Handshake

 Premium Employer profiles on Handshake can include recruiting videos, company newsfeeds and additional customized content like employee spotlights and FAQs depending on the background of the student viewing the page.
 For example, a student studying computer science might see information about working as a developer, while a marketing major would see details about working in a marketing role!